-Treatment for acute infarction may require surgery to relieve pressure on the pituitary and improve vision symptoms.
+Acute apoplexy may require surgery to relieve pressure on the pituitary and improve vision symptoms.
 Severe cases need emergency surgery.
 If vision is not affected, surgery is often not necessary.

 Immediate treatment with adrenal replacement hormones (glucocorticoids) is needed.
 These hormones are often given through the vein (by IV).
 Other hormones may eventually be replaced, including:

-Acute pituitary infarction can be life-threatening.
-The outlook is good for people who have chronic deficiency that is diagnosed and treated.
+Acute pituitary apoplexy can be life threatening.
+The outlook is good for people who have long-term (chronic) pituitary deficiency that is diagnosed and treated.

-If other missing hormones are not replaced, you may develop problems related to hypothyroidism and hypogonadism.
+If other missing hormones are not replaced, symptoms of hypothyroidism and hypogonadism may develop.

 Call your health care provider if you have any symptoms of chronic pituitary insufficiency.

-Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of acute pituitary infarction, including:
+Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of acute pituitary apoplexy, including:

-Be especially concerned if you develop these symptoms and you have already been diagnosed with a pituitary tumor, seek medical help right away.
+If you develop these symptoms and you have already been diagnosed with a pituitary tumor, seek medical help right away.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.